aimakll/git-test/README.md

 # git-test

-this is just a place to figure out how to do things
-:brain:
+The purpose of this repository is to verify that whichever way I am currently using git actually works.